 Canadian Capitalist points out that it is frequently possible to save a lot of money by flying out of U.S. airports rather than flying from Canada.

-Larry MacDonald has a funny Valentine’s Day quiz on your financial compatibility with your significant other.
+Larry MacDonald (this web page has disappeared) has a funny Valentine’s Day quiz on your financial compatibility with your significant other.

 Financial Highway says that free checking accounts are becoming scarce in the U.S.